Do you celebrate the love or the loves of your life on Valentine’s Day?

 Let’s face it, how many of our young boys have grown up to be husbands and fathers, and forget to purchase a card for a birthday, mothers day, anniversary, etc?

-By showing my love to the entire family over the years, it has become embedded in our children hearts and minds.
-And now, they take the time to pick out cards and write in them to express their love and gratitude for others for every occasion.
+By displaying love through an act of service to the entire family over the years, it has become embedded in our children hearts and minds.
+Now, they take the time to pick out cards and write in them to express their love and gratitude for others for every occasion.

 Cultivating Love Year Round